LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 Should unintentional changes or ambiguities arise from these modifications, RPIP Editors MAY modify the relevant RPIPs to _restore logical parity only_ in the relevant RPIPs without necessitating a pDAO vote.

 The included processes are listed below, along with their VOP definitions.
-A PR has been prepared [$TODO Prepare PR :D] that will implement these changes.
+A PR has been prepared [TODO prepare and link PR :D] that will implement these changes.
 It will be merged by the RPIP Editors if this RPIP is ratified.

 ### VOP-GMC-MEMBERSELECT
 This is a voted operational process (VOP) definition, see RPIP-vop for more information.